"Let us unite the two

 As people gather and leave our worship service, they have the chance to sign cards for people in a variety of situations.
 Do you know of someone whom the church should send a card?
 Let Rita (217-827-5807) or Marilyn (217-827-5882) know and they will see that a card is set out to be signed.

-Occasionally, as major natural disasters hit the U.S., we collect $5 bills to help support the Church World Service ministry.
+Occasionally, as major natural disasters hit the U.S., we collect $10 per blanket to support Church World Service ministry.

 When someone is going through major health issues, the members of the church are invited to help tie the frills of a double-layered fleece blanket.
 The blanket is prayed over and sent to the person in need with a blessing.